 Myth #3: LEDs generate no heat

 FACT: Because LEDs produce no infrared energy, the beam of light from an LED source is cool.
 However, waste heat is produced within the LED itself during the conversion of electricity into light.
-This waste heat must be properly removed from the lighting system to maximize fixture performance and to avoid damage to the LEDs.
+This waste heat must be properly removed from the lighting system to maximize fixture performance and avoid damage to the LEDs.
 In well-designed LED lighting fixtures, heat removal is accomplished through carefully designed and engineered heat sinks that draw heat away from the LEDs and dissipate it into the air surrounding the fixture housing.
 Because LEDs do not generate heat they are perfect for cold-temperature facilities

 Myth 4: LEDs last forever.

 FACT: With the proper thermal design, LEDs can achieve 60,000+ hours of life while maintaining 70 percent of the original light output.
 LEDs are designed to provide more than 10 years of maintenance-free service.